University of Bradford: Engineering, Design and Technology

 The university inherited several engineering courses from the Bradford Institute of Technology and some of these courses, such as Civil Engineering, are still taught today.
 All of the engineering courses are accredited by their relevant institute.
-The school also has a large number of both undergraduate and postgraduate design and technology courses.
+The school also had a large number of both undergraduate and postgraduate design and technology courses.
 Its research areas include automotive engineering, polymers, telecommunications and advanced materials engineering.

 From the establishment of the university in 1966, the individual branches of engineering were taught in separate departments.
 When reorganisation of the three faculties of the university took place, a single School of Engineering, Design and Technology was created and incorporated the Department of Mechanical Engineering, the Department of Civil & Structural Engineering, the Department of Electrical & Electronic Engineering and the Department of Industrial Studies.
 The Department of Chemical Engineering was closed shortly before the creation of the new school.
 However, in 2010, an undergraduate programme in Chemical Engineering was re-launched in 2010 with support from the Institute of Chemical Engineers – the first graduates from the three year BEng version of this course graduated in June 2013.
 In 2012 a postgraduate course was also launched.